 Compared to traditional banks, P2P platforms in general have lower overhead costs enabling them to provide higher returns for lenders/investors and lower interest rates for borrowers/students.
 Thus, a more competitive environment will force platforms to share more of the profit with their investors and borrowers.

-If you are interested in getting a more thorough understanding of P2P lending and how it works, a good place to start is our article What is Crowdlending aka P2P Lending?
+If you are interested in getting a more thorough understanding of P2P lending and how it works, a good place to start is our article explaining what Crowdlending aka P2P Lending is.

 How Can I Invest in P2P Student Loans?